zanelemons/zanelemons/README.md

 <a href="https://www.linkedin.com/in/jashon-lemons-linked7/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a sophomore pursuing a degree in Information Technology, committed to solving complex problems with creative and efficient approaches
+I am a sophomore at Texas Tech pursuing a degree in Information Technology, committed to solving complex problems with creative and efficient approaches

 ## Objective